alexb116/Manual_Testing_YouTube/README.md

 <h4> 1.1.2 Entry criteria defined </h4>

 <ul>
-<li>●	The requirements for the YouTube application must be documented and reviewed</li>
+<li>The requirements for the YouTube application must be documented and reviewed</li>
-●	Business requirements are completed by the analysis team and are delivered to the appropriate testing team for evaluation ●	Sufficient resources, including testers and necessary tools, have to be allocated for testing ●	Potential project risks are detected and mitigated
+<li>Business requirements are completed by the analysis team and are delivered to the appropriate testing team for evaluation</li>
+<li>Sufficient resources, including testers and necessary tools, have to be allocated for testing</li>
+<li>Potential project risks are detected and mitigated</li>
-●	Roles and responsibilities are allocated
+<li>Roles and responsibilities are allocated</li>
-●	Test plan should be finalized before entering the next phase of testing, as predetermined by the established schedule, to ensure efficient and effective test execution
+<li>Test plan should be finalized before entering the next phase of testing, as predetermined by the established schedule, to ensure efficient and effective test execution</li>
-●	Define the objectives of testing and the accepted level of quality ●	The test plan document should be reviewed and approved by stakeholders, including developers and project managers
+<li>Define the objectives of testing and the accepted level of quality</li>
+<li>The test plan document should be reviewed and approved by stakeholders, including developers and project managers</li>
 </ul>
 <h4> 1.1.3 Exit criteria defined </h4>